CosmoIknosLab/ImageNet-/README.md

-# ImageNet+ : A Synthetic Version of ImageNet-1k
+# ImageNet Plus : A Synthetic Version of ImageNet-1k

 ## Introduction